inc0gnitus/PiGB/README.md

 # PiGB
 Raspberry Pi GhostBox

+_The first ghost box was created by Frank Sumption, who died in 2014, and was really to talk to aliens._

 Started in 2021, this was my attempt to create a Raspberry Pi based ghostbox using a RTLSDR dongle.
 I had a few requirements in mind:

 * Small enough to carry around comfortably